What makes MaterniT GENOME unique?

 Your blood sample is sent on the same day to Integrated Genetics, the laboratory in the USA responsible for processing the test.

-Your MaterniT GENOME results will usually be received within 7 calendar days from the day of your blood draw.
+Your MaterniT GENOME results will usually be received within 5-7 working days from the day of your blood draw.

-We will communicate your results to you, usually by secure email, as soon as they have been received and authorised by Dr Nyberg.
-However should there be anything untoward, Dr Nyberg will first call you to discuss your report.
+We will communicate your results to you, usually by secure email, as soon as they have been received and authorised by Ms Ciara McKenna.
+However should there be anything untoward, Ms McKenna will first call you to discuss your report.

 Why do I need a scan before the blood draw?